Anyone who has spent any time looking for womens waterproof watches knows that the choices are seemingly endless.

 These watches are known all around as some of the most durable timepieces available, and this model is no exception.

-This watch comes in a large, all-black case and strap.
+This watch comes in a large, black resin case and strap with brown highlights.

 Obviously, it isn’t meant for formal occasions but instead is made to withstand all environments.